 Governor Cuomo statutorily started the Immigrant Service Office.
 Catholic Family Center (CFC) serves as the Opportunity Center to assist in smoothing the resettlement transition for immigrant families.
 There are 21 Opportunity Centers in New York State.
 CFC is the designated Opportunity Center locally.
 NYS Department of State (NYSDoS) applied and secured Community Services Block Grant (CSBG) funding - primary funding source for Community Action Agencies such as ABC to address poverty - to provide navigation services for newly settled immigrants, primarily as a result of what has transpired on a national level.
 Navigation services was also provided because many immigrants lacked access to reliable information, resources and opportunities.
 ABC was awarded a grant through NYSDoS to run the Office of New Americans program, which works closely with CFC Opportunity Center and a plethora of other organizations.
 There is no other program in the United States.
 ONA's service area is a twelve-county region.
 Last year 430+ individuals were served There are more new Americans in Monroe County than any other county due to resettlement services offered.
-Wayne County has a large number of undocumented and seasonal immigrants come to the community seasonally.
+Wayne County has a large number of undocumented and seasonal immigrant workers.
+These new Americans are more hidden in Monroe County.
+Mexicans and South American immigrants come to the community seasonally.
 Two issues to note: 1) lower number of immigrant resettling in the community due to federal policy (it is harder to find the target population) and 2) increase fear/negative feelings towards the target population.

-Chapter 4: Individuals/Families in Poverty
+Chapter 2: Individuals/Families in Poverty